 I found this week’s ranking to be the most difficult of the three positions we have ranked.
 There are so many terrific pass-rushers in the NFL and going directly off 2010 sack totals, I think, would have been unfair.

-That is the exact reason why I think there was an omission from the list.
+That is the exact reason I think there was an omission from the list.
 I ranked Dumervil ninth on the list.
-Dumervil didn’t receive another vote from the rest of the eight-person committee.
+He didn’t receive another vote from the rest of the eight-person committee.
 Dumervil led the NFL in sacks in 2009 with 17.
 He missed the entire 2010 season when he was put on the injured reserve with a pectoral injury he suffered during training camp.
-If this voted were conducted a year ago, I’m sure Dumervil would be a top-five pick.
+If this voting were conducted a year ago, I’m sure Dumervil would have been a top-five pick.

 In a less-difficult decision, Hali finished fifth.
 I voted him fifth.
 I think it's a good spot for Hali, who led the AFC with 14.5 sacks in 2010.
 He has the look of being one of the NFL’s best pass-rushers for the foreseeable future.

 No other AFC West player received a vote.
 Next week, we’ll rank the tight ends.
 Fill up the comment section with your top 10 pass-rushers.